 In the UK, legislation concerning Himalayan Balsam is provided by a number of instruments (Table 1).
 The primary aim of these instruments is to prevent the spread of Himalayan Balsam.
-In short, it is an offence to cause Himalayan Balsam to spread into the wild and, if transported offsite, there is a duty of care for any part of the plant that can facilitate growth (propagules) and any soils etc. containing propagules, i.e. such material must be treated as controlled waste.
+In short, it is an offence to plant in or cause Himalayan Balsam to spread into the wild and, if transported offsite, there is a duty of care for any part of the plant that can facilitate growth (propagules) and any soils etc. containing propagules, i.e. such material must be treated as controlled waste.
 For further information see 'PCA Guidance Note on Legislation and policy for Invasive Nonnative Plant Species including Japanese Knotweed'.

-Control action should be carried out in conformity with any relevant legislation in a given geographic region.
-Legislation is continuously changing; it is the responsibility of individual members to remain up to date.
+Control action should be carried out in conformity with any relevant legislation in a given geographic region, as updated.